KubeRocketCI/docs/README.md

 This project is licensed under the Apache License - see the [LICENSE](LICENSE.txt) file for details.

+## LLMs.txt

+This repository includes an [llms.txt](https://llmstxt.org/) file at `/llms.txt`.
+It gives LLMs and documentation tools a structured index of the most important docs (Getting Started, Operator Guide, User Guide, upgrades, etc.).

 ## More Information

 For more information and resources, visit the [KubeRocketCI documentation site](https://docs.kuberocketci.io).